aoooeg/AS-Grid/README.md

 - Leveraged trading is extremely risky and may result in total capital loss
 - Ensure full understanding of trading mechanisms before use
 - Consider setting stop-loss mechanisms to avoid major losses in extreme situations

+**🚨 Emergency System Considerations**:
+- **Emergency Reduction**: May trigger during high volatility, resulting in position closures
+- **Lockdown Mode**: Can pause trading in one direction, affecting overall strategy performance
+- **Parameter Changes**: Temporary adjustments may impact profit potential during recovery periods
+- **Daily Circuit Breaker**: Extreme protection may halt all new positions for extended periods

 **📊 Risk Management Tips**:
 - Start with small amounts and gradually increase